By Michael Redding, CTO Quantropi

 Anyone working in cybersecurity circles is becoming accustomed to hearing the term “entropy-as-a-service.”
 But what do we really mean by “entropy,” and what is entropy-as-a-service all about?

 Entropy refers to the “randomness” of the raw bytes collected by systems for use in algorithms that require random numbers.
-If a system lacks good entropy, it’s unable to robustly, which can render it vulnerable to compromise.
+If a system lacks good entropy, it’s unable to robustly generate strong, secure keys, which can render it vulnerable to compromise.

 Recognizing the need to embed strong cryptography in worldwide business communications, the National Institute for Science and Technology (NIST) has recommended creating new sources of encryption entropy that are geared to today’s complex computing environments – and the ever-growing sophistication of cyber threats.